CHAPTER 4: HOW TO GET OFF GAS

 Before you buy your air conditioner, make sure you’re choosing the most efficient option for your home and choose the right size for your family size, room size, and how you use your spaces.

-An air conditioner should generally have at least 80 watts of output per square meter of room you intend for it to cool or heat.
-If a room is larger than the air con was designed to cater for, then it will be less effective at controlling the temperature – while your remote control might say the air con is set to cool to 24°, the room temperature might actually be 28°.
-Conversely, if your room is too small for the air conditioner, the air con will over shoot the temperature that you intended to set it to.
-Below is approximate guide to ideal air con capacities given the room size.
+An air conditioner should generally have at least 80 watts of cooling power per square metre of floor area you intend for it to cool or heat.
+If a room is larger than the air conditioner was designed to cater for, then it will be less effective at controlling the temperature – while your remote control might say the air con is set to cool to 24°, the room temperature might actually be 28°.
+Conversely, if your room is too small for the air conditioner, the unit will overshoot the temperature that you intended to set it to.
+Below is an approximate guide to ideal air conditioner capacities given the room size.

 If you buy a big unit you could be using more electricity than you need because the unit may run frequent short cycles to achieve the target temperature.
 Too small and it will have to work too hard to cool your space.

-Also remember that most air-conditioners are inverter units.
-This means the air conditioner adjusts its output to the target temperature of the room.
-So, if you have a bigger, more powerful air conditioner operating in a well-insulated house, it will be running at quite efficient levels and could be more efficient than a smaller unit that may typically cost less.
+Also, remember that most modern air conditioners are inverter units.
+This means the air conditioner adjusts its cooling output to the target temperature of the room.
+So, if you have a bigger, more powerful air conditioner operating in a well-insulated house, it will be running at partial capacity, which can be more efficient than a smaller unit that may typically cost less.
+For this reason, it’s not a bad thing to oversize your system a bit.

 Also, if you have yet to consider upping your insulation, a smaller unit is going to be working harder and ending up costing more to run than the bigger unit in the more efficient house.